Pillion (film): Plot

-Given Colin's pleas and the fact Colin's mother is terminally ill, Ray finally relents in meeting Colin's parents.
-They do not understand the couple's dynamic, resulting in an argument in which Ray accuses Colin's mother of a "backwards" worldview.
+Given Colin's pleas and the fact Colin's mother is terminally ill, Ray finally relents in having dinner with Colin's parents at their home.
+Colin's parents fail to understand the couple's dynamic, resulting in an argument in which Colin's mother accuses Ray of mistreating and taking advantage of Colin and Ray accuses Colin's mother of a "backwards", "ignorant" worldview.

 Some weeks later, Colin's mother dies.
-Following the funeral, Colin has a breakdown while cooking Ray's dinner, deliberately burning his hand.
-Ray helps Colin, orders him food, and even allows him to sleep in the bed for the first time, where Ray unknowingly cuddles Colin in his sleep.
-When Colin asks Ray if he can sleep in the bed again and even have a day off from his submissive role each week, Ray flatly refuses.
-In retaliation, Colin steals Ray's motorbike and rides into the night.
+Following the funeral, Colin has a breakdown while cooking Ray's dinner, deliberately burning his hands.
+Ray helps Colin, orders them pizza and jokes around with Colin during dinner, and finally allows Colin to sleep in the bed with him for the first time, where Ray unknowingly cuddles Colin in his sleep.
+Colin confesses his love to Ray, but Ray replies that love is not the basis of their relationship.
+When Colin asks to be allowed to sleep in the bed again and to have a day off from his submissive role each week, Ray flatly refuses.
+The two fight, and Colin steals Ray's motorcycle and rides into the night.

-The next morning, upon returning to Ray's house, Colin is shocked to find Ray has agreed they should enjoy a day off from their BDSM dynamic.
+The next morning, upon returning to Ray's house, Colin is shocked to find Ray has agreed they should enjoy a day off from their dominant and submissive dynamic.
 Colin is initially unsure what they should do as a "normal" couple.
-The two go to the cinema, where Ray intimately touches Colin's thigh before masturbating him, and the two are chased out.
-After eating at a restaurant, they go to the park where they wrestle and share their first and only kiss.
+The two go to the cinema, where Ray touches Colin's thigh before giving him a handjob, and the two are chased out.
+After eating at a restaurant, they go to the park where they wrestle and share their first kiss.
+Colin is excited, but seems to read the sadness on Ray's face afterwards.

-The next day, Ray moves away, disappearing entirely.
-Colin attempts to locate him but ultimately returns to life at his father's house.
-Some time later, Colin signs up for a dating app, seeking a new BDSM relationship — he meets up with Darren, now having a better understanding of his own limits and demands.
+The next day, Ray disappears entirely, and Colin unsuccessfully attempts to locate him.
+Some time later, understanding and accepting that Ray has abandoned him, Colin makes an account on Grindr, seeking a new BDSM relationship, now with a better understanding of his limits and being more assertive about his demands.
+He meets up with a new dom, Darren, at a football pitch, and the two begin discussing the outlines of their dom-sub relationship.